 We caution you not to rely unduly on any forward-looking statements.
-You should review and consider carefully the risks, uncertainties and other factors that affect our business as described herein and in other reports that we file with the U.S. Securities and Exchange Commission
+You should review and consider carefully the risks, uncertainties and other factors that affect our business as described herein and in other reports that we file with the U.S. Securities and Exchange Commission.

 Sempra Infrastructure, Sempra Infrastructure Partners, Sempra Texas, Sempra Texas Utilities, Oncor and Infraestructura Energética Nova, S.A.P.I. de C.V.
-(IEnova) are not the same companies as the California utilities, SDG&E or SoCalGas, and Sempra Infrastructure, Sempra Infrastructure Partners, Sempra Texas, Sempra Texas Utilities, Oncor and IEnova are not regulated by the CPUC.
+(IEnova) are not the same companies as the California utilities, SDG&E or SoCalGas, and Sempra Infrastructure, Sempra Infrastructure Partners, Sempra Texas, Sempra Texas,